Karin Sander: Education

+Sander studied art and art history at the Freie Kunstschule Stuttgart and at the Staatliche Akademie der Bildenden Künste Stuttgart, among others with professor Jürgen Brodwolf.
+From 1989 to1990 she received a scholarship from the German Academic Exchange Service (DAAD-scholarship) for New York, where she attended the Independent Study Program (ISP) of the Whitney Museum of American Art.

 Teaching

-Sander has been invited to guest professorships at the Iceland University of Arts, Reykjavík (Listaháskóli Íslands, 1993), the CalArts (California Institute of the Arts, Los Angeles), 1995), the Akademie der Bildenden Künste in Karlsruhe (1995–1996), the Staatliche Akademie der Bildenden Künste Stuttgart (1997–1998) and the Elam School of Fine Arts, Auckland (2003).
-From 1999 to 2007, she was professor at the Kunsthochschule Berlin-Weissensee and from 2007 to 2023 she held the chair for architecture and art at the ETH Zurich Swiss Federal Institute of Technology.
+Sander has been invited to visiting professorships at the Iceland University of Arts, Reykjavík (Listaháskóli Íslands, 1993), CalArts (California Institute of the Arts, Los Angeles) (1995), Akademie der Bildenden Künste in Karlsruhe (1995–1996), Staatliche Akademie der Bildenden Künste Stuttgart (1997–1998) and Elam School of Fine Arts, Auckland (2003).
+From 1999 to 2007, she had a professorship at the Kunsthochschule Berlin-Weissensee.
+From 2007 to 2023, she held the chair for architecture and art at the ETH Zurich Swiss Federal Institute of Technology.
+She understood her teaching as a continuation of her artistic practice.

 Other activities

-Sander is a member of Deutscher Künstlerbund (Association of German Artists).
+Sander is a member of Deutscher Künstlerbund (Association of German Artists) and the Internationalen Künstlergremium (International Artists’ Committee).
 In 2007, Sander was elected to the Akademie der Künste (Academy of Arts) Berlin.
 Since November 2021, she has been director of the fine arts section there.
 In this capacity, she was a member of the juries that selected Katharina Sieverding (2017) and Candida Höfer (2024) as recipients of the Käthe Kollwitz Prize.
 In 2024, she was also part of the jury that selected Simone Fattal as a recipient of the Academy's Berlin Art Prize.

-In 2023, Sander and architect Philip Ursprung represented Switzerland at the Venice Biennale of Architecture.
+In 2023, Sander and art and architecture historian Philip Ursprung represented Switzerland in the Swiss pavilion at the 18th Venice Biennale of Architecture.

+Karin Sander is represented by the galleries Esther Schipper, Berlin (since 2012), I8 Gallery, Reykjavik (since 2000), Galeria Helga de Alvear, Madrid (since 1995) und Galerie Nächst St. Stephan – Rosemarie Schwarzwälder, Vienna (since1994).

+She is also engaged in cultural and urban policy in Berlin, advocating for the preservation of artists’ studio spaces, including in the development of the Uferhallen site.
+In 2000, Sander was part of a group of 15 artists and architects who bought a complex of buildings called Werkhof L57, where the Prussian army had once manufactured its uniforms, in Berlin's Moabit.
+Sander’s share is two levels of a three-story building, one on the ground floor and the other on the third floor, with a combined space of about 5,800 square feet.